 Configs Tab Overview

-Config files are viewable as instances within the Resources tree underneath their associated device.
+If configuration file monitoring is established for a resource, the config files are viewable as instances within the Resources tree underneath their associated device.

 Use the following guide to navigate the config’s changes and alerts displayed in this tab:

 - Config Version: The numbers displayed in the left margin of your configuration file indicate the config’s version.
 LogicMonitor will only store a new version of your config file when a change is detected from the prior version.

 - Alerts: alerts are represented by an alert icon displayed to the left of your configuration file as well as by a color-coded row embedded above the config version on which the alert was triggered.
 Alert color coding is consistent with the rest of the LogicMonitor UI: red = critical, yellow = warning, orange = error, and green = alert cleared.

 - View: Selecting the eye icon will open a new window in which your full configuration file will be displayed.
 This window will also allow you to compare config versions side-by-side to easily identify changes.